yunisguliyev/streamlit-notifications/README.md

 ## Usage

-Import the `send_push` function from the script and call it within your Streamlit app.
+Import the `send_push` or `send_alert` function from the script and call it within your Streamlit app.

 ### Parameters